kritomas/webuscript/README.md

 # Webuscript

-This silly webserver allows you to register users, set your language, and see other's languages.
+This silly webserver allows you to register users, set your language, and see others' languages.

 # Usage